Childs, Timothy Jr.

 Bio

-Timothy Childs, Jr. (1720-1781) born in Deerfield, Massachusetts, to Captain Timothy and Hannah (Sheldon) Childs.
+Timothy Childs, Jr. (1720-1781) was born in Deerfield, Massachusetts, the son of Captain Timothy and Hannah (Sheldon) Childs.
 Timothy, Jr., was a surveyor and a farmer.
-He was chosen to lead a company of militia in the Saratoga campaign in the American Revolution (1775-1783). aving served in the Revolutionary War (1775-1783).
+Like his father before him, he served in the military and was chosen to lead a company of militia in the Saratoga campaign in the American Revolution (1775-1783).
 He married a nearby neighbor, Mary Wells, Jr. in 1744.
 At the time of their marriage it was said that they were "the richest couple ever married in Deerfield [Massachusetts]."
 (George Sheldon, History of Deerfield (Deerfield, MA: PVMA, 1896), Vol. II, pg.
 894.)
 After losing their fortune, the couple moved to nearby Turners Falls, Massachusetts.

 Enslaved persons: